Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/CreateAndSaveMap/README.md

 # Create and save map

-This sample demonstrates how to author a `Map` in ArcGIS Runtime and save it to ArcGIS Online as a web map.
+Create and save a map as an ArcGIS `PortalItem` (i.e. web map).

 ![](screenshot.png)

+## Use case

+Maps can be created programatically in code and then serialized and saved as an ArcGIS `web map`.
+A `web map` can be shared with others and opened in various applications and APIs throughout the platform, such as ArcGIS Pro, ArcGIS Online, the JavaScript API, Collector, and Explorer.

 ## How to use the sample

-- Select the basemap and operational layers to include in the `Map`.
+1. Select the basemap and layers you'd like to add to your map.
-- Press the save button to save the `Map`.
+2. Press the Save button.
-- Sign in to ArcGIS Online with a valid organizational account.
+3. Sign into an ArcGIS Online account.
-- Give the `Map` a title, and optionally give it a description and some tags.
-- Press the save button to save the `Map` to ArcGIS Online with the provided information.
+4. Provide a title, tags, and description.
+5. Save the map.

 ## How it works

-- A `Map` is created with the user options and added to a `MapView`.
+1. A `Map` is created with a `Basemap` and a few operational layers.
-- A `Portal` object is created by setting the URL to `https://www.arcgis.com` and setting `loginRequired` to true.
+2. A `Portal` object is created and loaded.
+This will issue an authentication challenge, prompting the user to provide credentials.
-- Once the Save button is pressed, the `Portal` load cycle is started, which will trigger an `AuthenticationChallenge`.
-- User credentials are gathered and passed into the `AuthenticationManager` via the Toolkit's `AuthenticationView`.
-- Title, tags, and description strings are gathered, and `Map::saveAs` is executed.
+3. Once the user is authenticated, `Map::saveAs` is called and a new `Map` is saved with the specified title, tags, and folder.

 ## Relevant API
 - Map
+- Map::saveAs
 - Portal
- - Map::saveAs()

 ## Tags

-Author Map, Save Map, Web Map, Create Map
+ArcGIS Online, ArcGIS Pro, portal, publish, share, web map